2004 United States presidential election in Connecticut: Analysis

 All counties but Litchfield County and congressional districts went Democratic.
 Litchfield County is regarded as the most conservative county in the state, along with adjacent Fairfield County to the south, although this county does tend to vote majority Democratic.
 Hartford County, Middlesex County, New Haven County, and New London County each are regarded as the most loyally democratic counties in Connecticut.
 The Republican Party's last presidential victory in Connecticut was during the 1988 election of George H. W. Bush.
 However, Kerry's victory in Connecticut was not as large as Al Gore's lead in 2000, when the then-vice president won the state by 17.47% percent and a majority of all the state's counties.
 However, in 2000 Gore's running mate was Connecticut Senator Joe Lieberman.

 George W. Bush lost Connecticut decisively even though he was born in New Haven and is part of a family that has been a political dynasty in Connecticut for much of the 20th century.
-Despite his family background, as a presidential candidate Bush was considered a Texan and largely perceived as a Southern candidate, and consequently he had little appeal to voters in Northeastern states like Connecticut.
-Ironically, despite not winning his own birth state, Bush did win Colorado, Kerry's birth state, making this the only presidential election since 1864 where no candidate was able to win the state of the birth.
+Despite his family background, as a presidential candidate, Bush was considered a Texan and largely perceived as a Southern candidate, and consequently, he had little appeal to voters in Northeastern states like Connecticut.
+Ironically, despite not winning his own birth state, Bush did win Colorado, Kerry's birth state, making this the only presidential election since 1864 where no candidate was able to win their state of birth.
+This is the first election since 1968 in which the Republican nominee won the popular vote without carrying Connecticut.
+Bush was the first Republican to ever win two terms without ever carrying the state.